andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

+### Incredibly High Stakes

+With all this in mind it is no surprise that things had got complicated prior to our arrival.
+The stakes were INCREDIBLY HIGH, both RISKS and BENEFITS.

+Note:
+* ACTION: Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings)
+* ACTION: AHL TO SUMMARISE - WHERE WERE WE AT THIS POINT?
+WHAT SPECIFICALLY ARE THE NEAR ENEMIES WHAT WE'VE IDENTIFIED?

+---

 ## Existing Failure Patterns / Challenges

+Note:

+@ANDREW: I THINK WE COULD DROP THIS SLIDE.
+WHILE ITS ACCURATE, IT ADDS LITTLE TO OUR MESSAGE.

 (DDD skills were in short supply - We were not allowed to "train" folks)